TouchFoundry/simplesearchtest_frontend/README.md

 1. Aptitude, can you accomplish the task set forth using the Power of the Internet?
 2. Precision, can you edit just what needs to be edited in order to accomplish your goals?
 3. Attention, can you follow the guide set forth by the architect?
+4. Communication and expectation management, for us, should you be on course to default on your allotted timeframe along with outlining any hurdles that arise

 ## Who to ask for help